vmware/powershell-module-for-vmware-cloud-foundation-power-management/README.md

 # What's new
 - Version 1.1
     - Sample scripts will use vSAN shutdown wizard API for VMware Cloud Foundation version 4.5.0 and newer.
-    - Added support for multiple clusters in a single Workload Domains.
+    - Added support for multiple clusters in a single Workload Domain.
     - Added support for NSX Managers that are shared between several Workload Domains.
     - Bugfixes and workflows improvements